mesosphere/dcos-kafka-service/README.md

 #### Configuration Update Plans

 In brief, "plans" are composed of "phases," which are in turn composed of "blocks."
 Two possible configuration update strategies specify how the blocks are executed.
-These strategies are specified by setting the `PLAN_STRATEGY` environment variable on the scheduler.
+These strategies are specified by setting the `PHASE_STRATEGY` environment variable on the scheduler.
 By default, the strategy is `INSTALL`, which rolls changes out to one broker at a time with no pauses.

 The alternative is the `STAGE` strategy.
 This strategy injects two mandatory human decision points into the configuration update process.
 Initially, no configuration update will take place: the service waits for a human to confirm the update plan is correct.
 You may then decide to either continue the configuration update through a REST API call or roll back the configuration update by replacing the original configuration through Marathon in exactly the same way as a configuration update is specified above.